nathan-andosen/3-layer-architecture/README.md

 #### Modular / Module

 > A module is an independent unit used to construct a more complex structure.
 Modular design is an architecture that emplopys multiple modules to build a complex application

+#### Presentation / Dumb component

+> Only concerns itself with presentation of UI.
+Data is usually passed to presentation components via attributes.
+Will usually delegate user interaction up to container components via events.
+Presentation components are great for re-usability.
+An example would be a button component, it doesn't deal with business logic, it just delegates click events to container components.

 #### Repository